konstantd/Computational_Electromagnetics/README.md

-At the boundary of the scatter, non-homogeneous Dirichlet conditions are applied.
+At the boundary of the scatter, non-homogeneous Dirichlet conditions are applie:

 <p allign = "center">
      <img src="/ProjectB/photos/B2/Dirichlet.png"width = "20%">